 These are all things that so many people find out AFTER they have already moved into the property.
 Don’t make the same mistake as them!

 If you do find a property that you really like, be sure to visit it more than once.
-Go there a few times, ideally with a couple if different people who may notice things you miss.
-Have viewings at different times of day and really explore the surrounding area.
+Go there a few times, ideally with a couple of different people who may notice things you miss.
+Have viewings at different times of the day and really explore the surrounding area.
 Try to envision yourself living there for a long time; it’s a big commitment to buy a house and you have to be 100% sure that it is the right one for you.